pymupdf/PyMuPDF-Optional-Material/docs/tutorial.rst

 :meth:`Document.insertPage` and :meth:`Document.newPage` insert pages.

-Method :meth:`Document.select` shrinks a document down to selected pages.
+Method :meth:`Document.select` shrinks a PDF down to selected pages.
 It accepts a sequence of integers as argument.
 These integers must be in range ``0 <= i < pageCount``.
 When executed, all pages **missing** in this list will be deleted.
-Only pages that do occur will remain - **in the sequence specified and as many times (!) as specified**.
+Remaining pages will occur **in the sequence specified and as many times (!) as specified**.

-So you can easily create new PDFs with the first or last 10 pages, only the odd or only the even pages (for doing double-sided printing), pages that **do** or **don't** contain a certain text, reverse their sequence, ... whatever you may think of.
+So you can easily create new PDFs with the first or last 10 pages, only the odd or only the even pages (for doing double-sided printing), pages that **do** or **don't** contain a certain text, reverse the page sequence, ... whatever you may think of.

 The saved new document will contain all still valid links, annotations and bookmarks.